ilcb-crex/Online_experiments_jsPsych/README.md

 ## Online experiments using [jsPsych](http://www.jspsych.org/) JavaScript library
 -
 ### HowFast / keyseq
-Experiment to collect typing time online for a research study conducted at Aix-Marseille University (France)
+Experiment to collect the keyboard typing times, as response to visual stimuli, for a research study conducted at Aix-Marseille University (France)

-Collect the keyboard typing times, as a response of visual stimulation

 Adapted jsPsych plugins :